stoqs/stoqs/doc/instructions/SPATIAL_3D.md

    There are several good Meshlab video tutorials online that will help you understand how to use the UI.

-   Here's another Meshlab set of operations that rendered a high quality mesh for 1m+5m bathymetry data for Monterey Canyon:
+   Here is another Meshlab set of operations that rendered a high quality mesh for 1m+5m bathymetry data for Monterey Canyon:

         Load .asc file
         Sampling -> Poisson-disk Sampling (to reduce number of vertices from 49,879,075 to 20,000,000)